Qualtagh/JBroMorpher/README.md

 Requires [DAWG](https://github.com/Qualtagh/DAWG) library.

-First launch takes a long time (about half an hour) to download and parse a dictionary and prepare a cached version.
+First launch takes a long time (about 5 minutes with `-server` option on) to download and parse a dictionary and prepare a cached version.
 Loading a cached version takes about 5 seconds.
 Dictionary file name resolving order:

 - A local file `dict.opcorpora.xml` located in current directory